 Manuscript format: get your novel ready for submission

-So, don’t give them a reason to reject your manuscript without even reading it.
+So, don’t give the literary agents or the publishers a reason to reject your manuscript without even reading it.
 Give yourself the best chance by making it tidy, presentable and professional looking by using the proper manuscript format.

 Manuscript Format: Paper size, colour and binding